 I am a proud Gloucester girl and attended two utterly fantastic grammar schools, before getting a double first in Literature and Philosophy from the University of Durham.

-After graduating I trained in newsrooms in Ghana, China and India to build up a portfolio to get into the super-competitive and widely respected School of Journalism in Cardiff, all whilst working for the NHS and working in a nightclub to pay for the next expedition.
+After graduating I trained in newsrooms in Ghana, China, and India to build up a portfolio to get into the super-competitive and widely respected School of Journalism in Cardiff, all while working for the NHS by day and in a nightclub by night to pay for the next expedition.

-I went on to work for ITV Wales before returning to my other spiritual home of the North East with ITV Tyne Tees before finally ending up at the BBC as part of their talent pool scheme.
+I went on to work for ITV Wales before returning to my other spiritual home, the North East, with ITV Tyne Tees before finally landed at the BBC.

-I went on to consult in elections abroad before returning home to be elected as a Brexit Party MEP.
+I went on to be a consultant in elections abroad before returning home to be elected as a Brexit Party MEP.

 My final day in Brussels on January 31 2020 came just before the global pandemic hit.
-Like many of us, I ended up having an unusual 2020 and hunkered down with my parents in Gloucester at the grand old age of 37.
+Like many of us, I ended up having an unusual 2020 and hunkered down in Gloucester scribbling columns and making guest appearances on various media channels.

 More from Alex Phillips:

 What are you most proud of yourself for?

 Having the courage of my convictions to leave journalism and work 100-hour weeks campaigning for Brexit.
 The abuse I suffered for over a decade, being called the worst names under the sun and being ostracised from polite society, was worth it, as we got there in the end.